Our Certified Pre-Owned Cadillac come with a 1 year/unlimited mile limited warranty. | View Inventory

 WARNING: Do not do any repairs on the vehicle yourself.
 Electrical cables and/or components that have come loose may only be corrected by an authorized Cadillac workshop.
 Schedule service today!

 Cadillac will use a structural element of the body chassis system, Ultium.
 Ultium enables a near 50/50 weight distribution of the vehicle and a lower center of gravity, which together results in a vehicle that’s sporty, responsive and allows for spirited driving.

 State incentive programs for Electric vehicles vary in their scope and applicability.
-While tax incentives are most frequently mentioned, rebates, HOV access, toll reduction and sales tax exemptions are also offered.
-Please consult your knowledgeable financial planner or tax specialist to determine how the state and federal incentive may apply to you.
+While tax incentives are most frequently mentioned, rebates, HOV access, toll reduction, and sales tax exemptions are also offered.
+Please consult your knowledgeable financial planner or tax specialist to determine how the state and federal incentives may apply to you.